Fighting addiction relapse at Christmas

 Know your feelings and limits

 You will have an understanding of your limits and feelings.
 Allow them to guide you this Christmas, helping you decide on your next best step.
-If you feel like a relapse is likely, it’s time to act quickly.
+If you feel like a relapse is likely, it’s time to act quickly by reaching out for professional support or speaking to loved ones.

 Prioritise your lifestyle

 It’s likely that your current routine is helping you fight addiction relapse risks.
-Prioritising that exact routine will help you maintain a positive lifestyle, ignoring the common influences of Christmas.
+Prioritising that exact routine will help you maintain a positive lifestyle and avoid the common negative influences of Christmas.

 While you may feel isolated, it’s important that you think about yourself and your current coping strategies.
 Following the above steps will help you avoid the negative impact of isolation this Christmas, fighting addiction relapse risks even greater.